-\mysec{Workflow} The next most commonly mentioned theme in the \textit{LLM Directives} category was workflow, which specifies a structured, multistep process or sequence of tasks that an LLM should follow to complete a task, often by mimicking real-world human software development processes.
+\mysec{Workflow} The next most commonly mentioned theme was workflow, which specifies a structured, multistep process or sequence of tasks that an LLM should follow to complete a task, often by mimicking real-world human software development processes.
 Many of these workflows are designed to decompose complex tasks into smaller, manageable steps, such as \textit{``Before responding to any request, follow these steps: 1.
 Request Analysis, \ldots, 2.
 Solution Planning, \ldots''}.
 Some rules are written as conditional sequences, under which certain steps are executed only when specific conditions are met, for example, \textit{``When a user request begins with CHANGELOG:, add a changelog entry based on the provided prompt in the following files:''}.

-\mysec{Persona} Many cursor rules specified the persona the LLM should adopt, such as \textit{``You are an expert in Python, writing an AI application called chatgpt-mirai-qq-bot.
+\mysec{Persona} Many cursor rules specify the persona the LLM should adopt, such as \textit{``You are an expert in Python, writing an AI application called chatgpt-mirai-qq-bot.
 It is a workflow-based chatbot system.''} Along with these persona definitions, some rules provide a high-level overview of the entire project, which the LLM is expected to be familiar with.
-We also observed that most persona instructions directed the LLM to assume technical roles, such as software engineer, with fewer projects emphasizing non-technical personas, such as personal assistants or friends.
-Comparing to behavior and workflow codes, persona instructions were less frequently mentioned in cursor rules.
+We also observed that most persona instructions direct the LLM to assume technical roles, such as software engineer, with fewer projects emphasizing non-technical personas, such as story maker.
+Compared to behavior and workflow codes, persona instructions are less frequently mentioned in cursor rules.

-\textbf{Output Formatting} and \textbf{Granularity} are used to provide instructions on how the agent should respond in terms of format and level of detail.
-Formatting mainly directs the LLM on how to structure its responses, such as specifying templates, required formats, languages (e.g., \textit{``Respond in Chinese''}), or inclusion of references.
-Granularity provides instructions on the level of detail the LLM should include in its responses, such as \textit{``Deliver the response in a minimal yet complete form.
+\textbf{Output Formatting} and \textbf{Granularity} are used to instruct the agent on how to respond in terms of format and level of detail.
+Formatting primarily directs the LLM on how to structure its responses, such as specifying templates, required formats, languages (e.g., \textit{``Respond in Chinese''}), or the inclusion of references.
+Granularity provides instructions on the level of detail the LLM should use in its responses, such as \textit{``Deliver the response in a minimal yet complete form.
 Avoid unnecessary verbosity and tangential remarks.''}